-Despite what you might think, the word “blacklisting” actually isn’t used in the credit industry any more.
-This is because the credit bureaus now keep both the bad and good aspects of your credit history, whereas they used to only keep the negative information.
+How to avoid blacklisting is a common question.
+However, “blacklisting” isn’t used in the credit industry.
+This is because the credit bureaus now keep both the bad and good aspects of your credit history, whereas previously they used to keep only the negative information.

-What “blacklisting” now refers to speaks more to the limited chances a person might have when applying – and getting accepted – to take out credit or loans.
-Credit providers look at your data and financial behaviour, in all aspects, when deciding to accept a credit application and if you have a bad credit report or a low credit score, you’re less likely to get a yes.
+What “blacklisting” now refers to speaks more to a person’s limited chances when applying – and getting accepted – to take out credit or loans.
+Credit providers look at your data and financial behaviour when accepting a credit application.
+You’re less likely to get a “yes” if you have a bad credit report or a low credit score.

 How to avoid negative data on your credit report

-There are a few ways to keep your credit score positive and your financial report healthy in order to have credit applications accepted.
-For example:
+There are a few ways to keep your credit score positive and your financial report healthy to have credit applications accepted.

-Each time you apply for a credit account, it can lead to a hard inquiry which can hurt your credit scores.
-This isn’t a big deal when there are only a few applications, but the inquiries can add up which has a compounding effect.
-The older an account is on your file, the better, so opening up too many new accounts can also have a negative effect on your credit score.
+Each time you apply for a credit account, it can lead to a hard inquiry, hurting your credit score.
+This isn’t a big deal when there are only a few applications, but the inquiries can add up, which has a compounding effect.

-Entering into a professional service to resolve any debt can help protect against negative data on your credit report.
-Signing up for Debt Review also helps protect you against any repossession of property, creditors hounding you, and ensures that you find your financial feet and clear debt from your report.
+Entering into a professional service with an NCR-registered debt counsellor to resolve any debt can help protect against negative data on your credit report.
+Signing up for Debt Review also helps protect you against any repossession of property or creditors hounding you and ensures that you find your financial feet and clear debt from your report.

 Debtline is South Africa’s most innovative debt management company and is passionate about helping people regain control of their finances.